kef59000/thro-dsscm/01 Geospatial Analytics/00 Geospatial Analytics with QGIS.md

 ![Alt text](image-44.png)
 ![Alt text](image-45.png)

 - First, let's make the newly created layer transparent (60% transparency).
 The three center lines of the polygon represent the boundaries of the allocation.
-Bavaria is divided into three seg-ments: north, east, and south.
+Bavaria is divided into three segments: north, east, and south.
 The storage locations located there are those locations that are closest to this area.

 ![Alt text](image-46.png)